 - 1-2 tablespoons fortified original flavored plant-based milk (only if needed)

-- 1 cup chopped Firm or Medium Firm refrigerated tofu [135 g]
+- 1 cup chopped firm refrigerated tofu [135 g] (not the silken tofu kind)

 - ½ cup original fortified soy milk [120 mL] (or other fortified plant-based milk)